 Costs for travel experiences vary with the economic conditions across the globe, currency exchange, as well as the always-changing cost of local and international transportation.
-Contact the Coordinator of Study Abroad & Experiential Education for costs of specific programs.
+Contact the Student Central for costs of specific programs.

 Financial Aid is available only for approved programs and providers described by name in this catalog.
 All government or private loans or grants can be used for approved off-campus study.
 Concordia institutional aid and merit scholarships do not apply to off-campus programs, but such institutional aid will be restored once students are back on campus.